bair-climate-initiative/multiearth/README.md

 key=SR_B6; desc="Collection 2 Level-2 Short-wave Infrared Band 1.6 (B6) Surface Reflectance"
 ...
 ```
-1. Update your config to download only the assets you want, and remove the `max_items` option:
+3. Let's say we want the RGB channels (see the descriptions), so we then update our config to download only the assets we want, and remove the `max_items` option:
 ```yaml
 collections:
   landsat-8-c2-l2: